-- 2. Figures include three directors and one Audit & Supervisory Board member who left their positions during this fiscal year. - 3.
-The amount of Companywide performance-based bonuses mentioned above is the amount paid (monetary compensation) in April 2022 based on performance, etc., - 4.
-The amount of performance-based share compensation mentioned above is the pool of funds posted as an expense in fiscal 2021.
-Common stock (restricted stock) in Yamaha Motor has been awarded as share-based compensation to directors (except outside directors) and executive officers with some conditions (for example, the stocks cannot be transferred until the director or executive officer leaves his/her position).
+2. Figures include three directors and one Audit & Supervisory Board member who left their positions during this fiscal year.
+3. The amount of Companywide performance-based bonuses mentioned above is the amount paid (monetary compensation) in April 2022 based on performance, etc.,

+- in fiscal 2021. - Motor has been awarded as share-based compensation to directors (except outside directors) and executive officers with some conditions (for example, the stocks cannot be transferred until the director or executive officer leaves his/her position).